DEADLINE EXTENDED: CFP Foundations and Trans/Formations of Arabic Literary Theory: Prospects and Limits

 -Material and immaterial cultures

 -Arabs and their others: Explorations beyond Eurocentric boundaries

--Exilic poetics and ḥanīn, self-narrative and biography
+-Exilic poetics and ḥanīn, self-narrative and biography; refugee and migration writing

 The conference requests active participation, polished papers, and salient contributions to Arabic literary knowledge.
 Participants are welcome to approach literary texts as “insiders,” thus also bridging the gap between literary, social, linguistic, and semantic studies.
 With some focus on modernity and its byways.